 - Receives compensation per project

-- Provides the tools and materials necessary to complete his work
+- Provides the tools and materials necessary to complete their work

 - Holds professional licensure

 - Bills for services

 - Has a bank account for their business

 - Has a federal or state tax ID number for the business

 Sometimes, however, employers wrongfully classify employees as independent contractors to avoid paying taxes, benefits, and workers’ comp.

 If your employer currently classifies you as an independent contractor, you do not have WC coverage.

 If you do not believe your work arrangement falls under the independent contractor classification, a workers’ comp lawyer in West Palm Beach may be able to help.
 The team at the Law Offices of Anidjar & Levine can help you determine whether you have a legal entitlement to WC coverage with your current employer.

 West Palm BeachWorkers’ Compensation Lawyer Near Me 800-747-3733